-"A horse doesn’t care how much you know until he knows how much you care.
+"Your horse doesn't care how much you know, until he knows how much you care.

-Put your hand on your horse and your heart in your hand."
+Put your your hand on your horse and your heart in your hand."

 - Pat Parelli -

-This quote helps describe the intellectual art of equine massage therapy.
-Massage therapy is as much about feel, intuition and care for your horse as it is about knowledge of the horse.
+The quote above from Pat Parelli also helps describe the intellectual art of equine manual therapies or bodywork.
+Bodywork is as much about feel, intuition and care for the horse as it is about knowledge of the horse.
 Using palpation and watching the reactions of your horse, I am able to determine where issues lie and then rectify with the use of various techniques and tools.

 Massage therapy is a great prevention tool as well as aiding in recovery from injury.
 The benefits of regular massage include: